kdestasio/child_task/README.md

 The images used during the task should be stored in `images/`.

-The `images/` subfolders are currently named:
+The `images/` subfolders are currently expected to have the names:

 - `myBaby/`
 - `notBaby/`